maxensas/lastgarriz/README.md

 * All features have a deep explain on themselves, just leave the mouse hover until a tooltip appears.

 ### Third party tools usage :
+* About overlays : in order to work, you need to run your game in windowed or borderless full screen.
-Lastgarriz isn't affiliated with or endorsed by Black matter or Team17 in any way.
+* Lastgarriz isn't affiliated with or endorsed by Black matter or Team17 in any way.

 ### Privacy policy for Lastgarriz
 Lastgarriz does not use any APM service to collect telemetry or metrics.